Swiss Markets review

 Is my money safe with Swiss Markets?

-Any payments funded to Swiss Markets accounts by traders are held in a segregated bank account.
+All payments made to Swiss Markets by traders are securely held in a segregated bank account.

 What are Tier 1 banks and why should Swiss Markets use them?